Rebecca Cooke (footballer): Brooklyn FC

 at Maimonides Park on 3 September 2025.
 She scored the 80th-minute equalizer against DC Power FC in an 18 September league game at Audi Field, after Brooklyn came back from 2–0 down, while her second goal for the club came in the 90th minute of a 4 October game at Maimonides Park versus Sporting JAX only to see the visitors draw the game 3–3 with a 95th-minute equalizer.
 Cooke's performances throughout October earned her a spot on the USL Super League Team of the Month.

+In July 2026, Brooklyn FC revealed that Cooke had sustained an ACL injury which would keep her from competing in the upcoming USLS fall season.

 International career

 Cooke played for the Republic of Ireland's youth national team in 2019 UEFA Women's Under-17 Championship qualification, scoring in a 1–1 draw with Norway, and 2020 UEFA Women's Under-19 Championship qualification, though the latter was suspended midway due to the COVID-19 pandemic.
 She was first named to the senior squad for their friendly against Belgium in January 2019, although she was unused in the game.